Age spots themselves are harmless, but it’s possible to mistake them for signs of skin cancer.

-Age spots are flat, brown, gray, or black spots on the skin.
-They usually occur on areas that have been exposed to the sun.
-Age spots are also called liver spots, senile lentigines, solar lentigines, or sun spots,
+Age spots are flat brown, gray, or black spots on the skin.
+They usually occur on sun-exposed areas, like the backs of your hands and your face.
+Age spots are also called liver spots, senile lentigo, solar lentigines, or sun spots.

-People of any age, sex, or race can develop age spots.
-However, age spots are more common in people with certain risk factors.
+While anyone can develop age spots, they tend to show up more commonly in people with certain risk factors.
 These include:

 - being older than 40 years old

 - having a history of frequent sun exposure

 - having a history of frequent tanning bed use

 The main symptoms that characterize age spots include: